What your view of sports and life would be if you had too many concussions

 1) “Favorite” – You must have a designated “favorite.”
 In terms of the conversation between Meehan and I during the podcast, this meas your “wife.”
 This means that if you have two or more teams with whom you have allegiances, you must clearly pick one to support should they meet at any time.
 Once you are over the age of 21, you are not allowed to change your “favorite” until the team is sold, relocated, or makes such a bad personnel decision that severing all ties is mandatory.
 Once you make this move with a “favorite,” you must then hate this team like an ex-wife who took all your stuff.

 2) “Next Best” – If you want to think of this in terms of “favorites,” then this category is for the “second best” or “other favorite.”
 For purposes of the marriage analogy, think of this category as the “mistress.”
 Think of the movie “Goodfellas.”
 There’s two scenes that illustrate this point. the first is when Ray Liotta’s character (Henry Hill) is is out at a nightclub with his future wife, and every other wiseguy in the place is with their “mistresses.”

 “Friday night at the Copa was for the wives, but Saturday night was for the girlfriends.”

-In other words, if you are going to live a double life, you’ve got to figure out how not to get you action mixed.
-In J-Dubs’ case, this is exemplified by the 2002 American League Championship Series when the Angles faced the Twins.
+In other words, if you are going to live a double life, you’ve got to figure out how not to get your action mixed.
+In J-Dubs’ case, this is exemplified by the 2002 American League Championship Series when the Angels faced the Twins.
 J-Dub was forced to make a decision, and he went with the Angels, if for no other reason that the Twins had already brought home two World Series trophies in his lifetime and it was time for the Angels to do the same.